callysthenes/ai-bias-detect/README.md

 ## How to use ai-bias-detect?

+- Do a 'pip install ai-bias-detect' and 'import ai-bias-detect' or...
 - Simply use the python notebook provided as a template
 - If you want to transform your file in a db, modify the sqlalchemy file
 - Replace it with a file you want to analyze for bias unfairness